Sacha Baron Cohen: Ali G

-At the 2012 British Comedy Awards, 13 years after winning Best Newcomer at the 1999 Comedy Awards, Baron Cohen accepted the Outstanding Achievement Award from Sir Ben Kingsley in the guise of Ali G, and stated: "I is grown up now.
-I ain't living in my nan's house any more.
-I is living in her garage."
-In 2013, he received the BAFTA Charlie Chaplin Britannia Award for Excellence in Comedy.
+At the 2012 British Comedy Awards, 13 years after winning Best Newcomer at the 1999 Comedy Awards, Baron Cohen accepted the Outstanding Achievement Award from Sir Ben Kingsley in the guise of Ali G." In 2013, he received the BAFTA Charlie Chaplin Britannia Award for Excellence in Comedy.

-Ali G's interviews with notable figures (especially politicians) gained notoriety partly because the subjects were not aware that Ali G, rather than being a real interviewer, was a comedic character.
+Ali G's interviews with notable figures, especially politicians, gained notoriety partly because the subjects were not aware that Ali G, rather than being a real interviewer, was a comedic character.
 According to Rolling Stone magazine, Baron Cohen would always enter the interview area dressed as Ali G, carrying equipment while acting like an inconspicuous crew member.
 The crew would be accompanied by a man in a suit and tie, leading the subject to believe that this was the person who would interview them.
 Baron Cohen, as Ali G, would sit down to ask the interviewee some preliminary questions to give them the impression that this was a test run before the well-dressed man conducted the real interview; this continued until a few moments before the cameras started filming, revealing the suited man as the director and Ali G as the interviewer, granting Baron Cohen the element of surprise as the interviewee would be less likely to opt out of the interview so close to its start.

+In July 2026, it was reported that filming had been completed on a new Ali G film; later that week, Baron Cohen attended Wimbledon dressed as the character.
+Less than a week afterwards, the release date and title of the new film, Ali G: Who Iz I?, were announced by the actor as his alter ego in an Instagram post.